Santhosh007joker/MATLAB-Robotics/README.md

 ## 2. Plan a Path: `plannerRRT`

+Now Ethan needs a way through the building.
 Once you have a map, the toolbox provides customizable search and sampling-based path planners, as well as metrics for validating and comparing paths.
 The classic example is RRT (Rapidly-exploring Random Tree).
 The workflow is always: define a state space → define a state validator tied to your map → create the planner → call `plan`.

 ```matlab
 % Load an example map